Ann Craig – Executive Director

 Andrea Myhre — Associate Director

-Andrea is the Grants Officer for JSYSI and is responsible for writing and submitting grants as well as tracking the reporting process.
-She started her grantwriting career at Jackson Street as a volunteer helping the organization purchase the shelter on Jackson Street in 2007.
+Andrea is the Associate Director for Jackson Street and is responsible for writing and submitting grants as well as tracking the reporting process.
+She started her grant-writing career at Jackson Street as a volunteer helping the organization purchase the Corvallis shelter in 2007.
 Andrea has a wide variety of experiences as a political organizer, environmental educator, researcher, college instructor and trainer, and nonprofit director (as well as a singer, radio DJ, catering server, house renovator and Mom) with national and local nonprofit organizations.
 Andrea also served as a Peace Corps Volunteer in Mongolia 1999-2000.
 Through it all, her main interest is in helping people doing good work get what they need to make positive change happen in the community.
 A proud Minnesotan turned Oregonian, she graduated from Hamline University in 1997 with a B.A. in Anthropology and Political Science and completed a M.A. in Applied Anthropology from Oregon State University in 2007.

 Catherine Huang – Development Manager

 Catherine is responsible for implementing best-practices in donor engagement, cultivation, and stewardship and be a positive community spokesperson for the mission of the organization.
 Originally from Orange County, California, Catherine moved to Corvallis, Oregon, where she graduated from Oregon State University with a B.S. in Public Health with an option in Health Management & Policy and a minor in Business & Entrepreneurship in 2016.
 Outside of Jackson Street, Catherine loves playing video games, watching Netflix, cooking new recipes, and spending time with her cat.
-Fun Fact: She is a certified SCUBA diver.
+Fun Fact: She is a certified SCUBA diver and working towards her private pilot license.

 Cathi Roberts – Business Manager